Thalaivaa: Plot

-Vishwa is a dancer who lives in Sydney, Australia and also manages a water distribution business in the name of Ganga with his childhood friend Logu and his dance team members.
-Ramadurai is a crime boss, who fights for the rights of migrated Tamilians.
-He keeps in contact with Vishwa as he grows up and lies to him about his profession.
+2013: Vishwa is a dancer who lives in Sydney and manages a water distribution business in the name of his mother Ganga with his childhood friend Logu and his dance team members.
+Ramadurai is a crime boss who fights for the rights of migrated Tamis and also keeps in contact with Vishwa as he grows up and lies to him about his profession.
 Vishwa falls in love with Meera, the daughter of a restaurateur, who is one of his customers.
 Meera reciprocates Vishwa's feelings and joins his dance team, helping them win a dance competition.
 She soon proposes to Vishwa, who agrees.
-Meera's father agrees to the marriage, but wants to discuss the matter formally with Ramadurai.
-They leave for Mumbai, where Vishwa finds out about Ramadurai's true profession and that he is currently in hiding due to several false charges registered against him by his arch-enemy Bhima, who is Bhadra's son.
-Vishwa also finds out that Meera and her father are Crime Branch officers, who lured him to Mumbai so that they could arrest Ramadurai.
-Ramadurai is arrested, but just after he enters the police van, a bomb planted by Bhima in the van explodes, killing him.
-Vishwa is distraught over his father's death and decides to stay back in Mumbai and take over his father's crime syndicate.
-He dons the title of Thalaivaa and provides his own brand of justice for the helpless and downtrodden.
+Meera's father accepts the marriage but wants to discuss the matter formally with Ramadurai.

+They leave for Mumbai, where Vishwa finds out about Ramadurai's true profession and that he is hiding due to several false cases registered against him by his arch-enemy Bhima, Bhadra's son.
+Vishwa also finds out that Meera and her father are Crime Branch officers who lured him to Mumbai so that they could arrest Ramadurai.
+Ramadurai gets arrested, but just after he enters the police van, a bomb planted by Bhima in the vehicle explodes, killing him.
+Distraught over his father's death, Vishwa decides to stay back in Mumbai and take over his father's syndicate.
+He dons the title of Thalaivaa and provides his brand of justice for the helpless and downtrodden.